November 16, 2020

 During the free trial period make sure you actually try out the workouts–several times.

 Your first workout will be a disaster (if you’ve never done her workouts) so don’t let that one be the only one you do.
-Hold off on your judgement about the program until you’ve done at least 3 different routines.
-(The intermediate routines are my favorite.)

 If you sign up, watch the instructional ‘break down’ video (if you have time) before you do the routine the first time.
 It’ll help immensely.
+OR do the beginner guided workout.

-Honestly, at the end of the day, I have no idea why this membership is so expensive.
-The only thing I can come up with is that the Tracy Anderson brand name sells.
+The only thing we can come up with is that the Tracy Anderson brand name sells.
 And people are willing to pay to be a part of something that Hollywood stars endorse.

 This program can change your body.
 But so will a lot of other programs (if you do them).